eclipse-rdf4j/rdf4j/site/content/documentation/programming/repository/index.md

 {{< / highlight >}}

 After you have done this, you can query the SPARQL endpoint just as you would any other type of Repository.

+### Configuring the HTTP session thread pool

+Both the HTTPRepository and the SPARQLRepository use the SPARQL Protocol over HTTP under the hood (in the case of the HTTPRepository, it uses the extended RDF4J REST API).
+The HTTP client session is managed by the {{< javadoc "HttpClientSessionManager" "http/client/HttpClientSessionManager.html" >}}, which in turn depends on the Apache HttpClient.

+The session uses a scheduled thread pool executor to handle multithreaded access to a remote endpoint, defined by default to use a thread pool with a core size of 1.

+To configure this to use a different core size, you can specify the `org.eclipse.rdf4j.client.executors.corePoolSize` system property with a different number.

 ## The RepositoryManager and RepositoryProvider